tawalabora/server-setup/README.md

 ## 👤 Manual Setup: User Setup

 Automated user setup bash script for a remote Linux (Ubuntu) server _(non-sudo)_.

-### ✨ What User Setup Does

-- ⚙️ Creates Code Server config file for the user
-- 📗 Installs uv Python package manager (Does not install Python)
-- 📗 Install nvm Node package manager (Does not install Nodejs and npm themselves)
-- 📁 Creates a `repos` folder in the `/home/[USER]` directory
-- ⚙️ Configures Git global user name and email
-- 🔑 Generates and configures SSH key (id_ed25519)

 ### 📚 Prerequisites